bdbenton1123/REST_API_template/README.md

 This is a Django project with a REST API application for user authentication data.

+It is designed to speed up the process of creating REST APIs for Django projects for developers.

 You can integrate the app into your existing Django project to manage/view/extend user data to other apps.

 To integrate into your existing Django project: